Copper falls as US-China tension pushes investors to safer assets

-Copper fell on Tuesday alongside global equities and oil prices as tensions between China and the United States and a run of weak economic data pushed investors to safer assets.
+LONDON: Copper edged lower on Tuesday alongside global equities as tensions between China and the United States and a run of weak economic data pushed investors to safer assets.

 Prices of the metal used in power and construction have risen from a 20-month low of $6,955 on July 15, but are down 20% this year due to a global economic downturn.

-US House of Representatives Speaker Nancy Pelosi was due on Tuesday to visit Taiwan, a territory China claims.
-China threatened repercussions and flew several warplanes close to Taiwan, sources said.
+US House of Representatives Speaker Nancy Pelosi on Tuesday arrived in Taiwan, a territory China claims.
+China threatened repercussions and said its military would launch “targeted military operations”.

-Chinese stock markets saw their biggest fall in more than two months, European equities fell, the dollar strengthened and oil moved below $100 a barrel.
+Chinese stock markets saw their biggest fall in more than two months, European and US equities fell and the dollar strengthened.

 A bearish mood had already spread on Monday as economic data from the United States, Europe and Asia showed manufacturing and broader economic growth slowing.